Owning a dog comes with a number of responsibilities including desexing, microchipping, annual registrations, and appropriate socialisation and care.

 It is also important to select the right breed for your lifestyle and continuing those responsibilities throughout your dog’s life, particularly when taking your companion out into public spaces.

-Find more information about dog ownership at Good Dog SA.
+Find more information about dog ownership at Dog and Cat Management Board.

 Your dog in public spaces